 The history, scenery and water quality of a historic property in Aldie, Virginia will forever be protected by NVCT for future generations.
-This marks our 103rd conservation easement since our founding nearly 25 years ago.
+This marked our 103rd conservation easement since our founding nearly 25 years ago.
 The historic land is home to the Old Aldie Rectory built in 1803 and is also located within the Civil War Battlefield of Aldie.
 In fact, Union and Confederate cavalry columns converged near this site.

 Running through the 5.5 acre property is a stream that drains into the Little River and eventually flows into the Chesapeake Bay.
 The preservation of the land and water upstream will protect the water quality all the way downstream.
 Much of the drinking water supplied to residents of Northern Virginia comes from the Potomac River, making the protection of this watershed crucial to the health of our local communities.